 - A Bare Conductive Touch Board set to onboard MIDI mode (plus a bit of custom code for the distance sensor, lights, and added bass notes)

 - Several NeoPixels connected to pins on the Touch Board to generate coloured lights

 - A vibration speaker (using a headphone splitter, audible sounds can be panned to a regular speaker one channel, while vibrations — the same notes duplicated in lower octaves — are panned to the other).

 - An ultrasonic rangefinder (the HC-SR04 is a great budget sensor)

 - A power bank designed for mobile phones (watch out – some recent models shut down after a while if unused!)

 - Tupperware for the housing, with a combination of hot glue and Sugru to hold everything in place.

 - A MIDI socket and cable to control an iPad (optional)

-- Ten weeks of exploration, dialog, and play!
+- A few weeks of exploration, dialog, and play!